mimic-party-studio/gatorgamejam21/README.md

 ## CREDITS

 **\_ANALOGUE** was created in Unity 2020 3.14f1.

 3D models were created in Blender.

 Photographs were taken by the team on the University of Florida campus.

 The font used is VCR OSD MONO.

 The phone graphic is from VectorStock.

+The music and sound effects are from Humble's Music & Sound FX 2 Software Bundle.